zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/specs.md

 When this mod list was made, I had a GTX 980.
 In November 2023, I upgraded to a RTX 4070.
 The below section will start with my initial report on the performance with the 980.
 The "Ultra" preset did not exist while I had the 980.
 Afterwards, I will describe the performance with the 4070 across all profiles.
 Please use these as a guideline to see if you are able to run this mod list based on the information after the specification tables.
 I can make no guarantees, as certain hardware configurations may result in bottlenecks or other issues.

+Keep in mind, that you do have the option of using [Frame Generation Mods](../../mod-list-tweaks/nvidiadlss) with this modlist, which will increase your framerate a noticeable amount.
+Check this linked page for more information!

 <hr>

 <div align=center>